wyattphillips-philips/fsm-edit/README.md

 ## File Menu

-Graphs can be saved and loaded using the "File" menu.
-Graphs are serialized using Java's built-in object serialization.
+The "File" menu provides options to create a new graph, open an existing one and save the current graph.
+Data is serialized using Java's built-in object serialization.